lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 .. warning::

-    The :func:`~soxs.events.make_exposure_map` tool only produces exposure maps for event files produced by SOXS, and this is the only tool that should be used for this purpose for event files produced by SOXS.
+    The :func:`~soxs.events.images.make_exposure_map` tool only produces exposure maps for event files produced by SOXS, and this is the only tool that should be used for this purpose for event files produced by SOXS.